 Find Cheap Auto Insurance Quotes in Your Area

 The SLC is mandatory if you do not have car insurance.
 Liability insurance is the minimum amount of insurance you need to legally drive.
-On the other hand, if you do have car insurance, you do not need to pay for SLC.
-Although, if you have low limits like the state minimum, going with SLC may be a smart move.
-SLC will cover you up to a million dollars.
-PAI you don’t really need if you have PIP or health insurance, and PEC is ultimately not worth the price in most cases.
+On the other hand, if you have car insurance, you do not need to pay for SLC.
+However, if you have low limits, like the state minimum, going with SLC may be a smart move.
+SLC may cover you up to a million dollars.
+You don’t really need PAI if you have PIP or health insurance, and PEC is ultimately not worth the price in most cases.

 If you’re driving to Mexico

 If you drive to Mexico, your American car insurance will no longer be valid and you will have to buy Mexican car insurance.
 Driving without car insurance in Mexico is illegal and could land you in jail.

 Buying Mexican car insurance is quite simple.
 Both Geico and Progressive allow drivers to purchase policies online through one of their partners.
 Plans come in daily, six-month and year-long terms.
 A six-month policy is usually the best deal, costing around $300 to $400.
 Remember to account for that expense when calculating the cost of your Mexican road trip.